-Net changes in fund balance - general fund \$ 326,454 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net changes in fund balance - total governmental funds \$ 583,037 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which capital outlays (\$109,017) exceeds depreciation expense (\$18,054) in the current period.
-90,963 Principal payments on long-term liabilities are expenditures in the governmental funds, but the repayments reduce long-term liabilities in the statement of net position.
-126,000 Change in net position of governmental activities \$ 543,417
+The amount of depreciation expense (\$38,033) Exceeds capital outlays (\$13,531) in the current period.
+(24,472) Change in net position of governmental activities \$ 558,565